Chapter Nine: Long-Term Investments

 The following table recaps the methods one will be familiar with by the conclusion of this chapter:

 Companies may also elect to measure certain financial assets (and liabilities) at fair value.
 This option essentially allows many "available-for-sale" and "held-to-maturity" investments to instead be measured at fair value (with unrealized gains and losses reported in earnings), similar to the approach used for trading securities.
-This relatively new accounting option is indicative of a continuing evolution toward valued-based accounting in lieu of traditional historical cost-based approaches.
+This relatively new accounting option is indicative of a continuing evolution by the Financial Accounting Standards Board toward value-based accounting in lieu of traditional historical cost-based approaches.
 Importantly, the decision to apply the fair value option to a particular investment is irrevocable.

 The accounting for available-for-sale securities will look quite similar to the accounting for trading securities from Chapter 6.
 In both cases, the investment asset account will be reflected at fair value.
 But, there is one big difference pertaining to the recognition of the changes in value.
 For trading securities, the changes in value are recorded in operating income.
 However, for available-for-sale securities, the changes in value go into a special account called Unrealized Gain/Loss - Other Comprehensive Income.
 It may be helpful to review the Chapter 6 coverage of trading securities.